mcc-us/ea/_pages/004-pub17-tax-guide.md

 3. See IRS Video [Inflation Reduction Act: New and Used Clean Vehicles](https://www.youtube.com/watch?v=DtYufJmdm1A)

-> "The credit is lesser of $4,000 or 30% of the sales price of the previously owned clean vehicle you acquired and placed into service that year."
+> The credit is lesser of $4,000 or 30% of the sales price of the previously owned clean vehicle you acquired and placed into service that year.

 <hr class="red">